index-now-813dc308-0147-458d-aa58-ce8115d2bdda Book an Appointment

 Trauma-focused therapies (TF-CBT) prioritized; meds used for persistent mood/sleep symptoms

-This comparison shows that combined care is common when symptoms are moderate or when functional impairment persists, and that family involvement and monitoring are essential across approaches.
+This comparison shows that combined care is common when symptoms are moderate or when functional impairment persists.
+Family involvement and monitoring are essential across approaches.

 Medication Management for Pediatric Psychiatric Conditions